Ayush-Patil7/WeatherWizard/README.md

 # WeatherWizard
-weather application that provides real-time weather information for a specified location.
+weather Web application that provides real-time weather information for a specified location.